thefiddle/toolamond/README.md

 # toolamond
-Some useful commands I use dail
+Some useful commands I use daily.

+Documented soon